dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 body always has one part.
 Other bodies like [multibodies](/joint_constraints_and_multibodies/#multibodies) are composed of several body parts.
 Thus, attaching a collider to a multibody link requires specifying the index of the specific
-link: `BodyPartHandle(parent_handle, link_index)` where `link_index` is an integer lying between 0 and the total number of link the multibody has.
+link: `BodyPartHandle(parent_handle, link_index)` where `link_index` is an integer lying between 0 and the total number of links the multibody has.

 !!!
 Note
     If a collider is given a density, it will contribute to the mass and angular inertia of the body part it is